malmostad/shared_assets/README.md

 Install [Bower](http://bower.io/) if it’s not already on your development system.

-To add the shared assets to your project, run:
+Add the shared assets to your project with the following command:

     bower install malmostad/shared_assets

-Add the files to your own git repository.

 To update the shared asset files, run:

     bower update

 ### Change the default bower directory
 The default directory for Bower modules is `bower_components` in your project root.
-If you want to use a custom install directory, e.g. `vendor`, add a `.bowerrc` file to your project’s root:
+If you want to use a custom install directory, e.g. `vendor`, add a `.bowerrc` file to your project’s root with the following JSON configuration:

     {
       "directory": "vendor"